-n order to assess the earnings situation of a bank, specific key figures are used and their development is analysed in a multi-year comparison and these are compared with the key figures for the specific peer group of a sector-related best practice solution.
-The earnings figures in particular are subject to strong fluctuations in a multi-year comparison.
-CRA uses a structural approach to separate extraordinary income and expenses from regular business activities and does not consider only one period.
+To assess the earnings situation of a bank, specific ratios are used and their development is analysed in a multi-year comparison and compared with the ratios for the specific peer group.
+The earnings figures in particular are subject to fluctuations, some of which are substantial, in a multi-year comparison.
+In a structural approach, CRA separates extraordinary income and expenses from regular business activities and does not only consider one period.

-Key performance indicators for assessing the earnings figures, which are evaluated in particular in a peer group comparison, are the following:
+Key figures for the assessment of key earnings figures, which are particularly valued in a peer group comparison, are the: